jcaffet/hypnos/README.md

 ### Cloudwatch Rule

-The Cloudwatch rule periodicaly triggers the wrapper lambda depending on the configuration in the Cloudformation :
+The Cloudwatch rule periodically triggers the wrapper lambda depending on the configuration in the Cloudformation :
 - at the end of business hours,
 - at the beginning of business hours